Chalarangelo/30-seconds-of-code/content/snippets/js/s/var-let-const.md

 let b = 'let2'; // SyntaxError
 ```

-If you want to learn more, you can read [the previous article covering JavaScript's strict mode in more depth](/js/s/use-strict).
+If you want to learn more, you can read [the article covering JavaScript's strict mode in more depth](/js/s/use-strict).